Ayushpatel1304/ASW-Projects/README.md

-# Day 2 — EC2 Web Server with Auto Scaling
+# EC2 Web Server with Auto Scaling

 This project demonstrates how to provision, configure, and scale a web server on AWS using Amazon EC2, Auto Scaling Groups (ASG), and an Elastic Load Balancer (ELB).
 It walks through the full lifecycle of deploying a web application — from a single manually configured server to a resilient, self-healing, and automatically scalable architecture.